-- Reassure and encourage.
-If possible, try to have your young person remember a time that they didn't want to do something and when it turned out okay how they felt afterwards.
-Tell them you are proud of them for being brave and trying to return. - ✓ Problem solve by asking questions try to understand the reasons why your young person is refusing school?
-Try not to ask leading questions like "are you worried" try to ask open questions like "how do you feel".
-Avoid "why" questions. - ✓ Encourage your young person to find things they can enjoy about the school day (e.g., chatting with friends, PE, art class, lunch time or going home). - ✓ Have the parent who is better at encouraging attendance bring the young person to school. - ✓ Get a lift from other parents and include a class friend to accompany the young person if that would make going to school easier. - ✓ Try to have a teacher or friend whom the young person likes to meet them at the school to help ease the transition in the morning. - ✓ Strong will, determination, persistence and discipline are important qualities for parents to maintain. - ✓ Work through ways to help your young person cope with the scary aspects of school.
+- Try to have a teacher or friend whom the young person likes to meet them at the school to help ease the transition in the morning - Strong will, determination, persistence and discipline are important qualities for parents to maintain - Work through ways to help your young person cope with the scary aspects of school.
 Look at pros and cons of each suggestion.
-Decide which is most likely to work and give it a go. - ✓ During school time make life boring for your young person at home; no screen time, no laptop, no T.V.
+Decide which is most likely to work and give it a go - During school time, make life boring for your young person at home; no screen time, no laptop, no T.V.
 These activities are more fun than being at school.
-Making home a fun place to be makes school less attractive. - ✓ If not attending school (or attending on reduced days) your young person should continue to get up at the same time and get into their school uniform as usual.
-They should sit at the kitchen table or somewhere boring and complete some school work.
-All devices should be removed, this includes access to WiFi, phones, screens and gadgets.

-- ✓ Try not to interact with your young person while they are at home and try to keep to a school timetable.
-Attention from parents can be rewarding so make a conscious effort not to visit friends, go shopping or to do enjoyable activities with the child. - Continue and maintain good routines for getting up, going to bed, eating, homework and fitting in some rest and relaxation so they have a secure framework to work around. - ✓ Respect your young person's feelings.
-The message should be "I know you are having a difficult time, I will help you through it". - ✓ Give the young person the illusion of control.
-Ask "do you want to wear your red jumper or your blue jumper" or "do you want to bring lunch with you or buy it there". - ✓ Emphasize and reward partial successes. - ✓ Deal constructively with family concerns and parenting issues, perhaps with the assistance of a health professional such as a psychologist or family support worker. - ✓ If your young person has questions regarding school, school attendance, rights and responsibilities, please refer to Appendix E to assist. - ✓ Normalise fears and worries, promote coping strategies and highlight the importance of Education. - ✓ Model coping strategies.
-Keep calm in front of the young person. - ✓ Encourage contact with and engage in activities with friends outside of school
+Making home a fun place to be makes school less attractive - If not attending school (or attending on reduced days) your young person should continue to get up at the same time and get into their school uniform as usual.
+They should sit at the kitchen table or somewhere distraction-free and complete some school work.
+All devices should be removed, this includes access to Wi-Fi, phones, screens and gadgets - Try not to interact with your young person while they are at home and try to keep to a school timetable.
+Attention from parents can be rewarding so make a conscious effort not to visit friends, go shopping or to do enjoyable activities with the child during school hours - Continue and maintain good routines for getting up, going to bed, eating, homework and fitting in some rest and relaxation so they have a secure framework to work around - Respect your young person's feelings.
+The message should be "I know you are having a difficult time, I will help you through it" - Give the young person the illusion of control.
+Ask "do you want to wear your red jumper or your blue jumper" or "do you want to bring lunch with you or buy it there" - Emphasize and reward partial successes - Deal constructively with family concerns and parenting issues, perhaps with the assistance of a health professional such as a psychologist or family support worker - If your young person has questions regarding school, school attendance, rights and responsibilities, please refer to Appendix E to assist - Normalise fears and worries, promote coping strategies and highlight the importance of Education - Model coping strategies.
+Keep calm in front of the young person - Encourage contact with and engage in activities with friends outside of school